Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Use the Tasmanian Government Directory to find staff contact details

-This page is available to download as a Fact Sheet: Tasmania's greenhouse gas emissions (PDF) or you can download the detailed report Tasmania's Greenhouse Gas Accounts - State Greenhouse Gas Inventory 2013-14 (PDF).
+This page is available to download as a Fact Sheet: Tasmania's greenhouse gas emissions (PDF) or you can download the detailed report Tasmanian Greenhouse Gas Accounts Report 2014-15 (PDF).

 Greenhouse gases trap heat in the atmosphere and make the Earth warmer.
 Those with the most significant impact on global warming are water vapour, carbon dioxide, methane and nitrous oxide.
-Other common greenhouse gases include ozone and chlorofluorocarbons (CFCs).
+Other common greenhouse gases include ozone and chlorofluorocarbons.

 A carbon or emissions sink is a carbon storage reservoir, like a forest, which removes more carbon than it emits.